solana-labs/solana-program-library/token/js/README.md

 ## Releasing

-- Create your account on npmjs.com (with 2FA enabled!)
-- Ask @mvines about granting the publish right
+1. Create your account on npmjs.com (with 2FA enabled!) and ask @mvines about granting the publish right
+3. Bump version in `packages.json` and `npm install` (to update package-lock.json)
-- bump the version
+4. Create a PR for the version bump
-- npm publish
+5. Merge PR and push new git tag on master branch
+6. Run `npm run build` and `npm publish`